z88dk/z88dk/README.md

 ## The Tools

+The front end of z88dk is called `zcc`, it is this that you should call if you want to do any compilations.
+It can process C files (.c) , preprocessed C files(.i), compiled C files (.asm), optimised compiled file (.opt) or assembled files (.o), any combination of them can be mixed together and the relevant processes will be done on them.
+Also processing of a file list is supported, with processing of each file done in turn (i.e. preprocess, compile, optimise, assemble), and at the end all processed files may be linked into a correctly formatted single executable if desired.

+It is not typically necessary for a new user (or for an established platform) to need to use the other tools individually.

 Many tools have a `z88dk-` prefix to distinguish them from tools from other packages that may be installed with the same name.
 The documentation generally omits the prefix when referring to them.